Layers of the Earth

 The outer core is the only liquid layer found within Earth.
 It starts at 2,890 km (1,795 mi) depth and extends to 5,150 km (3,200 mi).
 Inge Lehmann, a Danish geophysicist, in 1936, was the first to prove that there was an inner core that was solid within the liquid outer core based on analyzing seismic data.
 The solid inner core is about 1,220 km (758 mi) thick, and the outer core is about 2,300 km (1,429 mi) thick.

 It seems like a contradiction that the hottest part of the Earth is substantial, as hot temperatures usually lead to melting or boiling.
-The solid inner core can be explained by understanding that the immense pressure inhibits melting, though as the Earth cools by heat flowing outward, the inner core grows slightly larger over time.
+The solid inner core can be explained by understanding that the immense pressure inhibits melting, though as the Earth cools by heat flowing outward, the inner core grows over time.
 As the liquid iron and nickel in the outer core moves and convects, it becomes the most likely source for Earth’s magnetic field.
-This is critically important to maintaining the atmosphere and conditions on Earth that make it favor-able to life.
+This is critically important to maintaining the atmosphere and conditions on Earth that make it favorable to life.
 Loss of outer core convection and the Earth’s magnetic field could strip the atmosphere of most of the gases essential to life and dry out the planet, much like what has happened to Mars.

 Structure of Earth’s Crust

 The oldest continental rocks are billions of years old, so the continents have had much time to happen to them.
 Constructive forces cause physical features on Earth’s surface known as landforms to grow.
 Crustal deformation – when crust compresses, pulls apart, or slides past other crust – results in hills, valleys, and other landforms.
 Mountains rise when continents collide when one slab of ocean crust plunges beneath another or a slab of continental crust to create a chain of volcanoes.
 Sediments are deposited to form landforms, such as deltas.
 Volcanic eruptions can also be destructive forces that blow landforms apart.
 The destructive forces of weathering and erosion modify landforms.
-Water, wind, ice, and gravity are essential forces of erosion.
+Water, wind, ice, and gravity are fundamental forces of erosion.